 Foreign Credential Recognition

-Foreign credential recognition is a process of evaluating formal education credentials from other countries and comparing them to education standards established for Canadian professionals.
+Foreign credential recognition is a process of evaluating formal education credentials from other countries and comparing them to Canada's educational system and post secondary credentials.

 A goal statement describes a candidate’s short and long-term personal, educational, and/or career goals.